End of Year Reflection Questions

 One time a friend asked on social media “how do you know if therapy is helping?”

-I think of that every time I prepare for a Reflection Session at the end of one of my coaching packages.
+I think of that every time I prepare for a Reflection Session at the end of my coaching package, Painless Productivity.
 I never want one of my clients to wonder whether coaching was helpful for them—much less to not even know how to tell if it was helpful for them!

 I find this kind of reflection important in my own life, too.
 I don’t want to just float through the year without taking stock of what happened and consciously planning what I want to do next.
 It doesn’t necessarily have to be about self-improvement and New Year’s Resolutions.
 The important thing is just that my eyes are open, that I’m watching the passage of time, and my own personal evolution.